mdskrzypczyk/CHIP8/README.md

 `apt-get install libsdl2-dev`

 ## Usage
-The program can be compiled using the provided Makefile.
+The program can be compiled using the provided CMake files.
 Once the program has been built it can be run with:

 `./chip8 /path/to/ch8/rom`